TheShadowEevee/Sharpii-NetCore/Sharpii/README.txt

 /----CREDITS
 /------------------------------>

-Sharpii uses libWiiSharp.dll by leathl, and borrows some code from some of the examples included with libWiiSharp.
+Sharpii uses scooby74029's mod of libWiiSharp.dll by leathl, and it borrows some code from some of the examples included with libWiiSharp.

 libWiiSharp can be found at: libwiisharp.googlecode.com